edgedb/edgedb/docs/intro/fastapi_gelai_searchbot.rst

 .. edb:split-section::

-  We obviously want to keep track of messages, so we need to represent those in the schema.
+  We obviously want to keep track of the messages, so we need to represent those in the schema.
 By convention established in the LLM space, each message is going to have a role in addition to the message content itself.
-We can also get Gel to automatically keep track of message's creation time by adding a property callled ``timestamp`` and setting its :ref:`default value <ref_datamodel_props>` to the output of the :ref:`datetime_current() <ref_std_datetime>` function.
-Finally, LLM messages in our searchbot have souce URLs associated with them.
-Let's keep track of those too, by adding a :ref:`multi-link property
+We can also get Gel to automatically keep track of message's creation time by adding a property callled ``timestamp`` and setting its :ref:`default value
-  <ref_datamodel_links>`.
+  <ref_datamodel_props>` to the output of the :ref:`datetime_current()
+  <ref_std_datetime>` function.
+Finally, LLM messages in our search bot have
+  source URLs associated with them.
+Let's keep track of those too, by adding a :ref:`multi-property <ref_datamodel_props>`.

   .. code-block:: sdl
       :caption: dbschema/default.esdl